jonesautumn/xcode_tc_extractor/README.md

 This repo will extract all test case (name, id, and jira link) from a test case file in Tokopedia iOS Xcode repo.

+The purpose of extracting all test cases in Xcode is to help you to identify which corresponding TC need to be migrated over Katalon.

 ## How to Use

 ```bash